Tutorial: Predict automobile price with the designer (preview)

 The compute resource autoscales to zero nodes when it's idle to save cost.
 When you use it again after a delay, you might experience approximately five minutes of wait time while it scales back up.

 After the run completes, you can view the results of the pipeline run.
+First, look at the predictions generated by the regression model.

 Select the Score Model module to view its output.